 Final seminar presentations can be viewed at the “Final seminar” -page

 Here are the first versions of some of the final results of the SEAmBOTH project.
-Accessible versions https://vm.fi/saavutettavuusdirektiivi https://vm.fi/sv/tillganglighetsdirektivet will replace these early version after the end of the project (April 2020).
-Species guides are now all accessible.
+Accessible versions (https://vm.fi/saavutettavuusdirektiivi https://vm.fi/sv/tillganglighetsdirektivet) will replace these early version after the end of the project (April 2020).
+Species guides are published in accessible versions.

 An introductory guidebook to the species of the northern Bothnian Bay.
 Most of the vascular aquatic plants and some algae, water mosses and invertebrate animals can be found in the guide book with some identification tips and beautiful pictures.